iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-2/index.md

 functional and non-functional requirements.
 The post concluded with the realization that in many case we need workflow engines to power our workflows.

-This post will define what a workflow engine is and list some of the most popular engines by category.
+This post defines what a workflow engine is and lists some of the most popular engines by category.
+Or at least that was the original intention, but there is a twist.

 ## What Is a Workflow Engine? {#what-is-a-workflow-engine}